WordPress Full Site Editing: What it is & How It Can Shape the Future of WordPress

 A Sneak Peek into the WordPress Full Site Editing

 WordPress Full Site Editing will unlock new potential for a new era of web development.
 It will be easy to use and highly customizable.
-We have already crossed the era of the classic editor, where we could only publish some text on our blogs and add some media that doesn’t align with how you wanted it to be.
+We have already crossed the era of the classic editor, where we could only publish some text on our blogs and add some media that doesn’t align with how we wanted it to be.
 Gutenberg block editor gave us the chance to add blocks to our blogs.
 Whereas each block like text, image, button, video, column, table, and others are independent components that unite together to complete a beautiful blog post.
 Now this will not be just for the blog but for the entire site.

 So how will the interface look?
 We have tried a beta theme that supports WordPress full site editing (FSE) and tried to know exactly that.